andrealufino/ChangelogKit/README.md

 A Swift package designed to easily show the new features of your app.

+### Why

+I had the need to develop a view to showcase the new features of my app and I did not want to rely on something external.
+This is why I deveoped ChangelogKit.
+Take this as is and use it as you want.

+### Information

+This is developed for SwiftUI and the minimum iOS target is iOS 17.
+The code is documented using the Xcode markup.

 ### How to use it

 You create a `Changelog` object that is then passed to the `ChangelogView` that will render it.